atran0802/wbdv-assignments/README.md

 ## 1. Usability and User Experience
 ### Successes
-- less text content (easy to scan page) includes read more button if users are interested
+- There is less text content, which makes the site easy to read and scan.
+The site includes *read more* buttons if users are interested in learning more.
 - The navigation bar menu items have short and relevant naming conventions, which allows user to easily read and identify.
 - The call to action button is large and grabs users attention "Get Started"
-- hover feature (icon enlarge or change colour)
+- The hover feature (icon enlarge or change colour)

 ### Failures